1st Infantry Division Museum

-The 1st Infantry Division Museum is a museum located on Fort Riley in Kansas, United States.
+The 1st Infantry Division Museum is a military museum located on Fort Riley in Kansas, United States.

 Exhibits

-The museum covers this history of the 1st Infantry Division (United States) from World War I to the present day.
+The museum covers the history of the 1st Infantry Division (United States) from World War I to present day.

 Visitor restrictions

 Since the museum is on an active U.S. Army base, there are restrictions on visitors, including requirements for photo identification.